Fiat 508: Etymology

 The popular 508 baby Fiat small automobile, one of the early people's cars designed by Dante Giacosa and launched at the 1932 Milan automobile show was christened Fiat Balilla.

 Many believe that the "Balilla" name was connected with Italian Fascism, but Fiat later insisted that the car was named after the 1746 Genoa boy-hero, not the fascist youth organisation Opera Nazionale Balilla.

 The provenance of the name was actually far older than the Italian Fascist movement.
 "Balilla" was the dialect-nickname of a Genovese boy called Giovanni Battista Perasso, who back in 1746 threw a stone - according to one report several stones - at an Austrian officer in protest over the Austrian military occupation.
 The action triggered a Genoese revolt against the Austrians and for this Balilla was celebrated as a local hero in Northern Italy through the intervening two centuries.
-The story of "Balilla" is nevertheless one of many popular heroic tales from history to have gained in prominence in the early decades of the twentieth century, given the heightened nationalism characteristic of the period.
+The story of "Balilla" is nevertheless one of many popular heroic tales from history to have gained in prominence in the early decades of the twentieth century, given the heightened nationalistic characteristic of the period.

 Previously, a class of light Regia Marina submarines of the Royal Italian Navy, and a pony tractor by Milan-based firm Motomeccanica had also been christened Balilla, and Fiat themselves had earlier used the name on the small Fiat-Ansaldo A1 biplane aircraft of World War I.

-Fiats 508A (1932 - 1934) and 508B (1934 - 1937)
+Fiats 508A (1932–1934) and 508B (1934–1937)

-The first 508 came with a front-mounted four cylinder petrol/gasline side-valve engine of 995cc.
+The first 508 came with a front-mounted four-cylinder petrol side-valve engine of 995cc.
 Maximum power was listed as 20 hp-metric at 3500 rpm, providing for a top speed of approximately 80 km/h (50 mph).
 Power passed to the rear wheels through a 3-speed manual gear box without the assistance of synchromesh on any of the ratios.
 Stopping power was provided by drum brakes on all four wheels.

 At the end of 1933 power was increased to 24 hp-metric at 3500 rpm, and the maximum speed went up to 85 km/h (53 mph).
 Transmission was upgraded to a four speed gear box.
 For 1934 the car now came with a slightly more aerodynamic looking "berlina" (saloon/sedan) body, available with either two or four doors.
 This version was identified as the Fiat 508B, and the original 1932 model was now, retrospectively, became the Fiat 508A.